-An option is in the money when the correlation between the strike price and the stock price is leaning in an investor’s favor.
+An option is in the money when the correlation between the strike price and the stock price is leaning in a buyer’s favor.
 Which way this movement needs to go depends on whether they have a call option or put option.

-With a call option, an investor is in the money if the strike price is below the stock’s actual price.
+With a call option, a buyer is in the money if the strike price is below the stock’s actual price.
 Say, for example, you place a call option to purchase a stock at $50 per share but its actual price is $60 per share.
 You’d be up, or in the money, by $10 per share.

 Put options are the opposite.
-An investor is in the money with a put option if the strike price is higher than the actual stock price.
+An option buyer is in the money with a put option if the strike price is higher than the actual stock price.

 Out of the Money

-Being out of the money with call or put options means an investor doesn’t stand to reap any financial gain from exercising the option.
+Being out of the money with call or put options means the option buyer doesn’t stand to reap any financial gain from exercising the option.
 Whether a call or put option is out of the money depends on the relationship between the strike price and the actual stock price.